bi0ha2ard/telescope-ros.nvim/README.md

 ```

 The default is `colcon`.
-[cols](https://github.com/bi0ha2ard/cols) can be used as a drop-in replacement with faster package discovery.
+[cols](https://github.com/bi0ha2ard/cols) can be used as a drop-in replacement for faster package discovery.

 The `:checkhealth` command can be used to check whether the executable is found.